DavisPL-Teaching/119/lecture5/midterm_study_list.md

 - SQL operators on DataFrames (I won't test you on syntax!)

+- Mutability: not specifics
-- Mutability: for example, know: modifying rows/columns in-place;
+  for example, know: modifying rows/columns in-place;
   shallow vs deep copy

 - Vectorization: what it means; why hardware acceleration matters;